openpprn/OPRN-frontend/README.md

 gh-pages Branch
 ---
 http://demo.openpprn.org points directly to the gh-pages branch.
 The gh-pages branch holds the generated html from the source code in the master branch.
-Middleman takes care doing that html generation. gh-pages should always be in sync with the source code here (at least it's baked into Sean's deploy scripts to do this.)
+Middleman takes care doing that html generation. gh-pages should always be in sync with the master branch (at least it's baked into Sean's deploy scripts to do this.)

 Current Status
 ---